Kaltsoon/react-native-material/material/3-communicating-with-server.md

 export default RepositoryList;
 ```

 That's it, now the `RepositoryList` component is no longer aware of the way the repositories are acquired.
-Maybe in the future we will acquire them through a GraphQL API instead of a REST API.
+Maybe in the future, we will acquire them through a GraphQL API instead of a REST API.
 We will see what happens.

 ## GraphQL and Apollo client

-In [part 8](https://fullstackopen.com/en/part8) we learned about GraphQL and how to send GraphQL queries to a Apollo Server using the [Apollo Client](https://www.apollographql.com/docs/react/) in React applications.
-Good news is that, we can use the Apollo Client in a React Native application exactly as we would with a React web application.
+In [part 8](https://fullstackopen.com/en/part8) we learned about GraphQL and how to send GraphQL queries to an Apollo Server using the [Apollo Client](https://www.apollographql.com/docs/react/) in React applications.
+The good news is that we can use the Apollo Client in a React Native application exactly as we would with a React web application.

 As mentioned earlier, the _rate-repository-api_ server provides a GraphQL API which is implemented with Apollo Server.
 Once the server is running, you can access the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/#gatsby-focus-wrapper) at [http://localhost:5000/graphql](http://localhost:5000/graphql).
 GraphQL Playground is a development tool for making GraphQL queries and inspecting the GraphQL APIs schema and documentation.
 If you need to send a query in your application _always_ test it with the GraphQL Playground first before implementing it in the code.
 It is much easier to debug possible problems in the query in the GraphQL Playground than in the application.
 If you are uncertain what the available queries are or how to use them, click the _DOCS_ tab to open the documentation:

 ![GraphQL Playground](images/11.png)

-In our React Native application, we will be using the [Apollo Boost](https://www.npmjs.com/package/apollo-boost) library wich is a zero-config way to start using Apollo Client.
+In our React Native application, we will be using the [Apollo Boost](https://www.npmjs.com/package/apollo-boost) library which is a zero-config way to start using Apollo Client.
 As a React integration, we will be using the [@apollo/react-hooks](https://www.apollographql.com/docs/react/api/react-hooks/) library, which provides hooks such as [useQuery](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) and [useMutation](https://www.apollographql.com/docs/react/api/react-hooks/#usemutation) for using the Apollo Client.
 Let's get started by installing the dependencies:

 ```shell
 npm install apollo-boost @apollo/react-hooks graphql
 ```

-Next, let's create a utility for creating the Apollo Client with the required configuration.
+Next, let's create a utility function for creating the Apollo Client with the required configuration.
 Create a _utils_ directory in the _src_ directory and in that _utils_ directory create a file _apolloClient.js_.
 In that file configure the Apollo Client to connect to the Apollo Server:

 ```javascript
 import ApolloClient from 'apollo-boost';